 To wind to a close what I hope you (the reader) have found to be a fascinating dialogue, I will present a retrospective model of national wealth had there been no inflation since 1947:

 There’s that falling rate of return!
-I don’t know about y’all, but I think it’s just about the coolest thing to hypothesize, develop a model, and test it like that, with such clear results!
-This kind of work yields great insights.
+I believe this model, flawed as it is, yields great insights.
 With respect to the stock market, had capitalization not fallen as a share of national wealth during the 1970s, the stock market would have looked much more similar to the wealth growth line, albeit with somewhat higher returns due to capitalization regardless growing as a share of national wealth.

 As a bonus, here are the same charts but using my model which sums inputs: